cmboye/MCAS_Auction_System/README.md

 # MCAS Auction system
 ## Instructions for basic usage
+Please see below.
+Also note that generally tab should move the cursor to the next entry field, and enter/return will attempt to save the information entered by the user.
 ### Adding new sellers
 1. Click the 'New seller' button (or skip directly to seller registration, see below).
 2. Enter seller information, and the program will display an automatically-generated seller ID.